nqrduck/Tutorials/2_LimeNQR.md

     pip install "nqrduck-spectrometer-limenqr @ git+https://github.com/nqrduck/nqrduck-spectrometer-limenqr"
     ```

+### Safety Tips ⚠️
+- Don't leave the low noise amplifier (LNA) unconnected on the in- and output.
+This could damage the LNA.

+- Don't output a pulse without a load connected to the TX port.
+This could damage the RFPA.

+- Don't pulse at any other where the probe coil is not tuned and matched.
+This could damage the setup.

+- Don't forget the TR event in your pulse sequence.
+This could damage the setup.

+- Make sure the Pre Amplifier is cooled.
+It will burn out otherwise.

 ## Steps (Linux)
 ### Loopback Measurement
 This is a simple test to check if the LimeNQR spectrometer is working correctly.
 We measure the output signal of the LimeNQR spectrometer with the receive path of the LimeNQR spectrometer.